Threes: Development

 The game was released by Sirvo for iOS on February 6, 2014, and ported by indie developer Hidden Variable Studios for Android on March 12, 2014.
 The team chose to release for iOS first due to the small team's difficulty testing across Android platforms.
 Hidden Variable also developed an Xbox One version, which was originally announced at Microsoft's E3 2014 press conference, and released on December 5, 2014.
 The release supports the console's "snap mode" (to play in the corner of the screen while the player watches something else) as well as online leaderboards and a "night mode" darker palette option.
 A free Windows Phone version was released on April 27, 2015, and a free web browser version in December 2015.
 The browser release does not include advertisements, unlike the free smartphone releases.
 In a post-release infographic, Sirvo wrote that the average game length was 20 minutes, even though they designed the game's sessions to not last longer than 10 minutes.
 They also reported that 93 percent of players in China used unlicensed copies of the game.

+To celebrate the 10th anniversary, a PC port was released on Steam on February 6th, 2024.
+In addition to the standard gameplay of the original release, it includes a new song by Big Giant Circles for Night Mode, Steam Deck Verified Support, keyboard controls, cloud save, and achievements.